-- 5.1.1 Patients in the community and all inpatient settings who are considering their gender identity and have mental health issues or a diagnosed mental health condition have the legal right to access a Gender Identity Clinic (GIC). - 5.1.2 Until a diagnosis has been given by a GIC a formal diagnosis cannot be given even if the patient states that they have Gender Dysphoria or Gender Incongruence. - 5.1.3 The placement of patients in low secure services who are considering their gender identity should be informed by a comprehensive risk assessment that addresses the impact and appropriateness of placement in male or female services.
-This assessment should identify any risks to/from the patient to/from other patients and consider the patient's wishes. - 5.1.4 Risk assessments should consider and identify any additional safeguarding arrangements required for the patient themselves or for other patients.
+- 5.1 Patients in the community and all inpatient settings who are considering their gender identity and have mental health issues or a diagnosed mental health condition have the legal right to access a Gender Identity Clinic (GIC). - 5.2 Until a diagnosis has been given by a GIC a formal diagnosis cannot be given even if the patient states that they have Gender Dysphoria or Gender Incongruence. - 5.3 The placement of patients in secure services who are considering their gender identity must be informed by a comprehensive risk assessment that addresses the impact and appropriateness of placement in male or female services.
+This assessment must identify any risks to/from the patient to/from other patients and consider the patient's wishes. - 5.4 Risk assessments must consider and identify any additional safeguarding arrangements required for the patient themselves or for other patients.